Doing business with Medway Council

 We also hold an annual Meet the Buyer event so businesses can find out more about working with the council and about the opportunities available to them.

 What we buy

 We buy a wide variety of goods and services for use by all departments.

 We buy good through a Category Management Team to help us spend public money better.
 This helps us group related goods and services into categories and map them against the supplier market to maximise quality, benefit and value across the council.

 The team supports council officers in following the rules when doing business with external organisations, getting value for money and buying what they have identified.
 Every officer of the council must follow the Contract Procedure Rules when they take part in procurement.

 Buying for external organisations

 We have carried out a number of external procurements for other organisations, saving them time and money.
 For example, we provided Mid Kent College with an outdoor gym for 15% less than the price they were initially quoted.
 To find out if we can help you email email@example.com.

-Business Link has produced a comprehensive guide called Selling to Government which provides practical advice on the procurement process, procurement regulations and helps suppliers understand the tendering process for public sector contracts.
+Business Link has produced a Selling to Government guide with advice on the procurement process, procurement regulations and helps suppliers understand the tendering process for public sector contracts.